 Step 13: Put It All Back Together

 Replace the valve internal components into the valve casing and secure the screws.
-Ensure that the valve components are placed in the same direction as when it was originally installed.
-The “INLET” marking should be in the center of the section through which water enters.
+Ensure that the valve components are placed in the same direction as when they were originally installed.
+The “INLET” marking should be in the center of the section where water enters.
 When the valve is inserted incorrectly, you could shut off the water to the valve.

 Step 14: Let It Dry